CitizenLabDotCo/citizenlab/docs/README.md

 ## Next release

 ### Added
-- In the admin (Settings > Registration tab), admins can now directly set the helper texts on top of the forms (both for step 1 and 2).
+- In the admin (Settings > Registration tab), admins can now directly set the helper texts on top of the sign-up form (both for step 1 and 2).
-- The admin Settings > Homepage and style tab has two new fields: one to allow customization for copy of the banner signed-in user see (on the landing page) and one to set the text that's shown underneath this banner and above the projects/folders (also on the landing page).
+- The admin Settings > Homepage and style tab has two new fields: one to allow customization for copy of the banner signed-in users see (on the landing page) and one to set the copy that's shown underneath this banner and above the projects/folders (also on the landing page).

 ### Fixed
 - Don't show empty space inside of the idea card when no avatar is present